 [Sometimes not capitalized.]
-The newer name in India and South Asia for what were once called the “Untouchables” or the “Scheduled Castes”.
+The newer, respectful name in India and South Asia for what were once outrageously called the “Untouchables” or the “Scheduled Castes”.
 Unlike those terms, Dalit is the name used by these people to refer to themselves, and means “the crushed” or “the oppressed”.
 Traditionally they have been landless and restricted to the worst and poorest paying jobs.
 Because these people have been so victimized by the Hindu caste system, many of them in modern times have converted to Buddhism or Christianity, and some have given up on religion entirely.

 See also: CASTES, “HARIJANS”

 DALTON, John (1766-1844)

 The developer of the modern atomic theory in science, and thus one of the most important founders of the science of chemistry.
 He also made contributions to meteorology and the physics of gases.